About the US Coast Guard Honor Guard

 History of the US Coast Guard Honor Guard

 Prior to the inception of the Coast Guard Ceremonial Honor Guard, the Coast Guard’s Recruit Training Center in Cape May, New Jersey was responsible for supplying recruit platoons to represent the Coast Guard in National Ceremonies.
 In addition, funeral honors were rendered at the unit level.
 Such a lack of ceremonial organization proved to be both expensive and inefficient for the Coast Guard, and recruits representing the service on a national level lacked the training and specialization required for such high visibility performances.
 It was clear that the Coast Guard needed a centralized unit dedicated to acquiring ceremonial mastery.

 The Coast Guard Ceremonial Honor Guard was established on March 5, 1962 by 11th Commandant of the Coast Guard Admiral Alfred C. Richmond, and by order of President John F. Kennedy.
 The unit was originally located at Coast Guard Yard in Baltimore, Maryland.
 In 1965 however, the Honor Guard moved its base of operations to the Coast Guard’s Washington Radio Station in Alexandria, VA in order to reduce the inherent logistical problems involved in fulfilling ceremonial tasking in Washington DC from Baltimore.
-After multiple iterations of name changes, that facility is now known as the Coast Guard Telecommunication and Information Systems Command (TISCOM), and it is still home to the Honor Guard today.
+After multiple iterations of name changes, that facility is now known as the Coast Guard Command, Control, Communications, Computers, Cyber, and Intelligence Service Center (C5ISC), and it is still home to the Honor Guard today.
 While continuing to operate out of the C5ISC facility, In July of 2020, the Coast Guard Ceremonial Honor Guard officially became its own command.